Here's Our Rant About Northern Oil and Gas Inc. (NOG)

 BofA Securities gave a rating of “Neutral” to NOG, setting the target price at $38 in the report published on March 08th of the current year.

-Volatility was left at 5.64%, however, over the last 30 days, the volatility rate increased by 6.87%, as shares sank -2.03% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +22.01% upper at present.
+Volatility was left at 5.82%, however, over the last 30 days, the volatility rate increased by 7.18%, as shares surge +1.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +25.67% upper at present.

 Insider Trading